alexboisselle-rd/showcase-components/README.md

 **Instructions**

 1. Fork this repository to create your own
-2. Clone it to a work directory on your machine
+2. Create a folder on your machine called "showcase-components-repo"
+3. 'git init' in this new folder
+4. Clone your new forked repo into this folder
-3. Work on it and submit your work by simply pushing back to your forked repo
+5. Work on it and submit your work by simply pushing back to your forked repo

-__Diagrams to be built together in class, good luck!__
+_Diagrams to be built together in class, good luck!_